anasoid/iptv-organizer-proxy/.taskmaster/docs/prd.md

   - Store labels in database for advanced filtering, grouping, and search
 - Scheduled synchronization (daily, configurable interval)
 - Track sync status and last update time per source
-- Handle API errors and retry logic
+- Handle API errors with logging

 ### 2. Client Access via Xtream Codes API
 **What it does:** Provides standard Xtream Codes API endpoints for clients to access filtered content from their assigned source.